natlogica/hundred-days/r1-log.md

 ### R1D7
 The lesson today reviewed concepts with for loops, while loops and conditionals.
 The project involved implementing an ascii version of the Hangman game, guessing letters in a word and determining if the word is completed.

+### R1D8
+Learning about functions with parameters.
+The first argument gets assigned to the first parameter - they are positional parameters.
+Alternately, you can use keyword arguments instead, making the assignments explicit.
+For today's project, we created a program that can encode and decode messages using Caesar's Cipher.